PeterVielehr/Personal-Page/content/home/about.md

 # Biography

 I am a Ph.D. candidate in sociology at Vanderbilt University.
+My dissertation research focuses on the mental and physical health impacts of proactive policing in Nashville.
+Police are a salient social institution in the lives of many, especially blacks and Latinos.
+Police agencies often argue that aggressive tactics are effective at reducing crime through focused deterrence.
+Many community members argue that heavy policing creates a culture of surveillance that undermines social trust and belonging.
+My dissertation examines these claims using police administrative data and a health survey of Nashville, TN.

-My dissertaion research focuses on the mental and physical health impacts of proactive policing in Nashville.
-More broadly, I am interested in how structures of social control (i.e. police, prisons, probation, parole) contribute to inequality accross the life course.
+More broadly, I am interested in how structures of social control (i.e. police, prisons, probation, parole) contribute to race, gender, and socioeconomic inequality across the life course.
 I use quantitative and computational methodologies to investigate complex social issues.